OpenAg Wiki Archive

 It then writes to a topic “cmd” with the output of the PID controller.

-is defined, these topics will be renamed as
+If the parameter variable is defined, these topics will be renamed as

 follows.
 This makes it easy to integrate this PID controller with ROS